WMeldon/ember-localstorage-adapter/README.md

 ### Local Storage Namespace

-All of your application data lives on a single `localStorage` key, it defaults to `DS.LSAdapter` but if you supply a `namespace` option it will store it there:
+All of your application data lives on a single key, it defaults to `DS.LSAdapter` but if you supply a `namespace` option it will store it there:

 ```js
 DS.LSAdapter.create({